Nickchapman3773/Uranium-Fever/README.md

 	- Modpub does not allow automated wabbajack downloading.
 We apologize for this inconvenience.
 - Ragdolls - Doesn't Ragdolls cause crashes?
 	- NO!
 The original version of ragdolls did cause crashes.
 The replacement plugin available in Death Throes is **NOT** prone to crashes.

+# Support, Feedback, & Updates:
+> [!caution]
+> DO NOT ask for support in the Tale of Two Wasteland, Wasteland Supplemental, or any other discord channel, aside from the appropriate Uranium Fever channels!
+>
+> Altered Uranium Fever lists **WILL NOT** receive support.

+Visit our Uranium Fever discord channels in [Sweets Retreat](https://discord.gg/Uu6gZZSaeA)!

 # Credits/Thanks:
 - ALL of the amazing mod authors whose incredible content made Uranium Fever possible.